Linkforce1/Wide_Receiver_Route_Tree_Analysis/README.md

-# Wide_Receiver_Route_Tree_Analysis
-An analysis of wide receiver performance based on their efficiency and catch percentages in different parts of the field
+# Wide Receiver Route_Tree Analysis
+This project explores wide receiver performance and efficiency using NFL play-by-play and Next Gen Stats data.
+The focus is on route-level efficiency, catch rate patterns, and player archetypes through clustering, with an emphasis on clear, aesthetic data visualizations and modeling.

+This repository is part of a broader initiative to explore sports analytics projects.